 Right EQ for the kick

-It’s not the best idea to boost the kick by using shelving EQ during professional mixing and mastering.
+It’s not the best idea to boost the kick by using shelving EQ during mixing trap music.
 Together with the bass drum boost, this equalization type will also lift a lot of sub low frequency bass part harmonics of the mix, which will only add blur to the overall sound.
 Use only bell EQ to enhance the kick on mastering.
 But first, make sure that there is enough space for it in the bass stem.
 If necessary, clear it with a sidechain technique and EQ, maybe it will be enough to process just this part in order to get a well audible kick.

 Vocal to the foreground

 Engineers often apply the following processing: they carefully lift the high mid frequency area with the mid/side EQ in the mid channel providing mastering services.
 This improves the vocal audibility in the mix.
 Depending on the vocalist’s voice tone, search in the 2-3 kHz area.

 Quantity isn’t always quality